One Direction’s Departure From Pop: Liam Payne, Harry Styles, And Niall Horan

 One Direction Legendary Music For 2017: Harry Styles, Niall Horan, Liam Payne, Louis Tomlinson Solo Albums And Reunion

-One Direction’s Niall Horan, Liam Payne and Louis Tomlinson are all working on their solo albums, but is very unclear on how long it will take.
+One Direction’s Niall Horan, Liam Payne, and Louis Tomlinson are all working on their solo albums, but is very unclear on how long it will take.
 Payne may be close.

 While Harry Styles is developing his musical style, changing the band’s image by changing his own, and delving into the acting genre as well, Liam Payne and Louis Tomlinson have been learning about production and business.
 Harry’s album will be released in late April or early May.

-One Direction with Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan are exploring the different genre, the technical aspects of album production and the business skills involved.
+One Direction with Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan are exploring the different genre, the technical aspects of album production and the business skills involved.

 [Featured Image by Carlos Alvarez/Getty Images]